Talk Without Speaking

-What Your Body Says About You
+Nonverbal Communication – What Your Body Says About You

-It is generally accepted within the scientific community that the majority of communication occurs nonverbally.
-A common estimate is that 70% of information exchanged in a typical interaction is done so wordlessly through "body language."
+A common estimate is that 70% of information exchanged in a typical interaction is done so wordlessly through “body language.”
 Another substantial factor is the manner in which words are spoken, meaning ones rate of speech, pitch, tonality, etc.

 A popular adage to express this concept is "It's not what you say; it's how you say it."